bodo-ai/Bodo/docs/source/bodo_platform.rst

 Registration
 ------------

 a.
-Follow the registration link provided by a Bodo team member.
-b.
+Subscribe through the `AWS Marketplace <https://aws.amazon.com/marketplace/pp/B08NY29SMQ>`_.
+#.
+After confirming your subscription, you'll be directed to Bodo Platform's registration page.
+#.
 Fill out the fields with your information.
-If this is your individual account, use a unique name such as `firstname_lastname` for the Organization Name field.
+If this is your individual account,
+   use a unique name such as `firstname_lastname` for the Organization Name field.
-c.
+#.
 Check the box for accepting terms and conditions and click on `SIGN UP`:

     .. image:: platform_onboarding_screenshots/signup.png
         :align: center
         :alt: Signup-Page

-d.
+#.
 A page confirming that an activation link was sent to your email will appear.
    Please open the email and click on the activation link:

     .. image:: platform_onboarding_screenshots/signup-conf.png
         :align: center
         :alt: Signup-Page-Confirmation

    Clicking on the confirmation link will take you to the bodo platform page where you can use your newly created credentials to sign in:

         .. image:: platform_onboarding_screenshots/login.png
             :align: center